gremlin/failure-flags-java/docs/ADOPTION.md

 // The GremlinAgent with auto detect all of these attributes,
 // but the adopter can override them via builder.
 FailureFlags gremlin = new GremlinAgent.Builder()
-    .withRegion(...)       // omit to autoconfigure
+    .withIdentifier(...)       // required. omit to autoconfigure from /etc/gremlin/config.yaml .withTeamId(...)           // required. omit to autoconfigure from /etc/gremlin/config.yaml .withTeamSecret(...)       // required for secret based auth. omit to autoconfigure from /etc/gremlin/config.yaml .withTeamCertificate(...)  // requird for cert based auth. omit to autoconfigure from /etc/gremlin/config.yaml .withTeamKey(...)          // required for cert based auth, omit to autoconfigure from /etc/gremlin/config.yaml .withRegion(...)           // omit to autoconfigure
     .withZone(...)             // omit to autoconfigure
     .withStage(...)            // omit to autoconfigure
     .withVersion(...)          // omit to autoconfigure
     .withBuild(...)            // omit to autoconfigure
     .withTagPair(..., ...)     // omit to autoconfigure
     .buildMock(true);          // false to always return false

 ...

 // Throw some application-defined exception for calls to a specific dependency